plone/documentation/docs/contributing/index.md

     git push
     ```

-1. Visit the GitHub `plone/volto` repository, and [create a pull request](https://github.com/plone/volto/compare) against the branch `plone6-docs`.
+1. Visit the GitHub `plone/volto` repository, and [create a pull request](https://github.com/plone/volto/compare) against the branch `master`.
 1. Members who subscribe to the `plone/volto` repository will receive a notification and review your request.